paulyuk/FunctionsMcpTool/README.md

 ---
 -->

-# Azure Functions .NET/C# MCP Trigger using Azure Developer CLI
+# Getting Started with Remote MCP Servers using Azure Functions (.NET/C#)

-This template repository contains an MCP trigger reference sample for functions written in C# (isolated process mode) and deployed to Azure using the Azure Developer CLI (`azd`).
-The sample uses managed identity and a virtual network to make sure deployment is secure by default.
+This is a quickstart template to easily build and deploy a custom remote MCP server to the cloud using Azure functions.
+You can clone/restore/run on your local machine with debugging, and `azd up` to have it in the cloud in a couple minutes.
+The MCP server is secured by design using keys and HTTPs, and allows more options for OAuth using EasyAuth and network isolation using VNET.
 If you're looking for this sample in more languages check out the [Node.js/TypeScript](typescript) and [Python]() samples.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=836901178)